cetz-package/cetz/src/lib/decorations.typ

     let content-offset = style.content-offset
     assert(
       type(content-offset) in (int, float),
-      message: "content-offset must be a number",
+      message: "content-offset must be a number, got " + repr(content-offset), )
-    )

     // we flip the brace by inverting the amplitude and pointiness values